 Aside from the Victorian Age course, I from time to time teach Modern British Literature and Advanced Expository Writing.
 The introductory survey, English 204, which covers 18th and 19th century British literature, is one of my favorites to teach.

 My wife, Sheila, is a graduate of W&M, Class of '78, and the best ever real estate agent in Williamsburg.
-Our daughter, Deborah Boyle, is the Lightsey Professor of Philosophy at the College of Charleston, and our son, Blake Meyers, is the Rosenberg Professor of Plant and Soil Sciences at the University of Delaware, where he is the immediate past Chair of his Department.
-He will join the Danforth Plant Science Center in 2016 and will be a professor in the Biology Department of the University of Missouri--Columbia.
+Our daughter, Deborah Boyle, is the Lightsey Professor of Philosophy at the College of Charleston, and our son, Blake Meyers, is with the Danforth Plant Science Center and is a professor in the Biology Department of the University of Missouri--Columbia.